Predatory bugs

 Summary

 Predatory bugs belong to the family Hemiptera or true bugs.
-This group of insects includes many pest insects, but there are also many important natural enemies.
+This group includes many pest insects, but there are also many important beneficial insects.
 Some species are quite small, measuring a few millimeters in length, while others can be several centimeters long.

 There are several agriculturally important predatory bugs.